 Paying for College - Get help to make informed financial decisions about how to pay for college.
 Start by comparing financial aid offers or understanding student loan repayment options.

 Tuition Assistance (TA) Decide - This dynamic information and comparison tool is designed specifically to aid participants of DoD's Tuition Assistance (TA) program in making informed choices on schools and education programs.
 The TA DECIDE engine is fueled by more than 10 recognized and trusted data sources from across the departments of Defense, Education and Veterans Affairs.
 It provides a first of its kind experience, uniquely tailored to the needs of the TA participant.
 We hope TA DECIDE provides you with high value, actionable information on educational costs and outcomes to compare educational institutions that you may be considering.
 While this website was designed for the individual user, your Service's education counselor can also be your partner in this process.

-For a general guideline of the process you can download the TA Pocket Guide under the download section of this page.
+For a general guideline of the process, you can download the TA Pocket Guide under the Downloads section of this page.

-To request a Tuition Assistance education plan you can locate the form under the downloads section of this page.
+To request a Tuition Assistance education plan, use the form in the Downloads section of this page.
 Please pay attention to all sections of the form and it is required to have at least unofficial transcripts attached to the request.
-Drop the completed request form off to our office or scan and email the completed form to email@example.com
+Drop the completed request form off to our office or scan and email the completed form to firstname.lastname@example.org.

 Current Tuition Cost Chart - Tuition is charged per academic credit hour, according to your residency classification or status.
 Fees may vary, and will be assessed at the time of registration.